Laurette Spang-McCook

-Laurette Spang-McCook (born May 16, 1951), credited as Laurette Spang, is an American television actress.
+Laurette Spang-McCook, credited as Laurette Spang, is an American television actress.
 She is best known for playing the character Cassiopeia on the original Battlestar Galactica (1978).

 Early life/family

-Spang was born in Buffalo, New York, and raised in Ann Arbor, Michigan.
+Spang was born on May 16, 1951 in Buffalo, New York, and raised in Ann Arbor, Michigan.
 Speech courses during her high school years sparked her interest in acting.
-During her youth, she was an active letter-writer, penning letters to actors.
-She was also a huge fan of the gothic soap opera, Dark Shadows and of the television Western, Bonanza.
-She is related to Bollywood producer-actor Stegath Dorr.

-At age 16, she accompanied her father on a business trip to New York City, where she waited at the stage door of Dark Shadows.
-The stage guard allowed her to walk in, leading her to actress Kathryn Leigh Scott.
-After their meeting, Spang would answer Scott's fan mail through high-school.

 The summer of her junior year, Spang worked with the Williamstown Summer Theater.
 A year later, Scott set up an audition for Spang at the American Academy of Dramatic Arts.
 She received a scholarship and graduated from there two years later.
 Following graduation in 1969, Spang returned to Michigan where she attended Adrian College, living dorm life on a small campus, but not far from her family in Ann Arbor.
 She dropped out of Adrian before completing her first year after her poor grades led her father to stop providing money.
 For two years, Spang was a typist in a real estate office, earning money to support herself and study acting.